greenboxal/doggohub/doc/administration/high_availability/redis.md

-You also need to take in consideration the underlying network topology, making sure you have redundant connectivity between Redis / Sentinel and GitLab instances, otherwise the networks will become a single point of failure.
+You also need to take in consideration the underlying network topology, making sure you have redundant connectivity between Redis / Sentinel and DoggoHub instances, otherwise the networks will become a single point of failure.

 Make sure that you read this document once as a whole before configuring the